arshatha-palanivel/command-line-arguments-to-count-word/README.md

 # command-line-arguments-to-count-word
 ## AIM:
-To write a python program for copying the contents from one file to another file.
+To write a python program for getting the word count from the contents of a file using command line arguments.
 ## EQUIPEMENT'S REQUIRED:
-PC
-Anaconda - Python 3.7
+PC Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
-Open the first file in read mode
+Import sys package
 ### Step 2:
- Open the second file in append mode
+ Create an empty dictionary
 ### Step 3:
-Every word in first file is copied to second file using write()
+Open the text file in read mode
 ### Step 4:
-close the first file
+Split words in each line and store in list
 ### Step 5:
+Count the number of occurence of each word in the list
+###Step 6:
+Store the count of each word in dictionary
+###Step 7:
-close the second file
+print the dictionary close the file
 ## PROGRAM:
-python program for copying the contents from one file to another file.

 ```
 Developed by: Arshatha P
 RegisterNumber: 22009104
-f1=open("sample1.txt","r")
-f2=open("sample2.txt","a")
+import sys
+fp = open(sys.argv[1],"r")
+d={}
+for i in fp:
-for line in f1:
+    for w in i.split():
-    f2.write(line)
-f1.close()
-f2.close()
+        if w not in d.keys():
+            d[w] = 1
+        else:
+            d[w] += 1
+print(d)

 ```
 ### OUTPUT:
 ![output](./L1.png)